 Is it mandatory to use HSN/SAC codes on invoices?

 Yes, if your turnover crosses specified thresholds.
-B2B invoices must include the correct codes to ensure GST input credit flows without rejection or delays.
+B2B invoices must include correct codes for GST input credit.
+B2C requirements are more flexible for smaller firms.

 Can I use the same code for different products or services?

-No. HSN/SAC codes are product- and service-specific.
-Using one code across unrelated items can result in misclassification and GST return errors.
+No. HSN/SAC codes are product and service specific.
+Using one code across unrelated items causes misclassification and GST return errors.

 In case you missed it: